janoujan/P3-homyfood/README.md

 ### What I learned

-Saas (...and how to program CSS  😉)
+Set up your Front-End environment
+Use a version control system for project tracking and hosting
+Ensure the graphic consistency of a website
+Implement advanced graphical CSS effects
+Set up a navigation structure for a website
+Saas
 The 12s animation's principles of Walt Dysney

-### what I can improve

-Almost there, good basis...
-IMHO, a small lack of dynamism !!! 😆
-At this point i can't wait to learn Js but SEO, accessibility and performances are waiting for me !!! 🤣😆🤣